Number: SB 1

 - Ambulatory Surgical Center Requirement: Abortion facilities would be required to meet minimum standards adopted for ambulatory surgical centers by September 2014.

-SB 1 would amends physician reporting requirements in Section 245.011(c), Health and Safety Code, to include probable post-fertilization age of the “unborn child.”
+SB 1 would amend physician reporting requirements in Section 245.011(c), Health and Safety Code, to include probable post-fertilization age of the “unborn child.”

-SB 1 would prohibit dispensing abortion-inducing drugs (mifepristone-misoprostol regimen) by anyone other than a physician; would require that the woman and physician both be present at a licensed abortion facility when the drugs are administered; and would require that the administration of the drugs follow FDA protocols as outlined on the final printed label of the abortion-inducing drug.
+SB 1 would prohibit dispensing abortion-inducing drugs (mifepristone-misoprostol regimen) by anyone other than a physician, and would require that the administration of the drugs follow FDA protocols as outlined on the final printed label of the abortion-inducing drug.

 The bill also would require the physician to schedule a follow-up visit not more than 14 days after the administration or use of the drug.
 The physician would also be required to make a reasonable effort to ensure that the woman returns for the follow-up visit and to document such efforts by including in the woman’s medical record the date, time, and name of the person making the effort.